WebOrigami/docs/content/pattern/functionMap.md

 The earlier object-based and files-based maps are "real" in that the data is stored persistently in the real world.
 But the function-based map above is virtual from the start — the complete data is not stored persistently, and is only available when code is running.

 Note that a map's `keys` method doesn't have to return every key the map can actually handle.
 The map above defines three representative keys, but the `get` method will actually accept any key ending in `.md`.
-If we ask for `post4.md`, we will get back `This is \**post 4**.` That flexibility can be useful, but if not desired, the `get` method could reject requests for keys outside the stated domain.
+If we ask for `post4.md`, we will get back `This is \**post 4**.` That flexibility can be useful.
+(If that’s not desired, the `get` method can reject requests for keys outside the stated domain.)

 ## Verify the function map